mmwillet/TTS.cpp/examples/quantize/README.md

 ### Findings

 In general results with quantization have thus far been mixed.
-While the model's generation speed is improved and it does not completely degrade with full quantization, it more frequently repeats words, rarely maintains tonal consistency, and sometimes lengthens speech production unnecessarily.
-Some improvement is observed when the embeddings and channel heads are not quantized, but the model still often produces unnecessary audio tokens.
+While the model's generation speed is improved and it does not completely degrade with full Q4 quantization, full quantization and smaller than Q5_0 quantization is not recommended.
+With Q4 quantization, the model more frequently repeats words, rarely maintains tonal consistency, and sometimes lengthens speech production unnecessarily.
+Improvement is observed when the text embeddings, persistent cross attention values, and output heads are not quantized and quantization is limited to Q5 and higher.

-Several future iterations will be tried including:
+#### Approaches to Resolve Inconsisency:

+The following approaches were experimented with:

 - Avoiding quantization of the persistent cross attention keys and values.
-  - _Since the voice's distinct qualities are largely determined by the cross attention it is possible that quantization of key and value parameters is damaging consistency._
+  - **Why**: _Since the voice's distinct qualities are largely determined by the cross attention it is possible that quantization of key and value parameters is damaging consistency._
+  - **Result**: _Voice consistency improved, but not completely (This could be reflection of the Parler itself being somewhat inconsistent)._
 - Cluster sampling
-  - _Generally the model performs better with lower temperatures or no sampling, but often fails to terminate on time without sampling.
+  - **Why**: _Generally the model performs better with lower temperatures or no sampling, but often fails to terminate on time without sampling.
 Reducing room for error while still sampling will likely improve quality._
+  - **Result**: _Did not improve the model's performance noticeably over simple tempature changes.
+It is possible that it reduces catastrophic edge cases._
 - Adding a static prompt with non-quantized generation (via a persistent cache) before each generation.
-  - _The model rarely changes its voice mid generation so having an upfront pattern to generate from likely improve consistency._
+  - **Why**: _The model rarely changes its voice mid generation so having an upfront pattern to generate from likely improve consistency._
+  - **Result**: _Drastically improved voice consistency_.

 #### Performance Observations

-A clear improvment in tokens per second via the generative model is observed with quantization.
-Seen below with Q5_0 quantization, the model is now capable of completing its generation in real time (it generates tokens faster than it takes to listen to them), and the model's TPS has improved from ~693 to ~916.
+A clear improvement in tokens per second via the generative model is observed with quantization.
+Seen below with Q5_0 quantization, the model is now capable of completing its generation in real time (it generates tokens faster than it takes to listen to them), and the model's TPS has improved from ~693 to ~986.

 ```
 Mean Stats:

-  Generation Time (ms):      4089.173764
+  Generation Time (ms):      1945.434146
-  Decode Time (ms):          5806.669719
+  Decode Time (ms):          3416.610760
-  Generation TPS:            915.998475
+  Generation TPS:            986.040513
-  Decode TPS:                575.483766
+  Decode TPS:                562.941718
-  Generation by output (ms): 0.847787
+  Generation by output (ms): 0.786301
-  Decode by output (ms):     1.350455
+  Decode by output (ms):     1.379292
 ```